 The measurement signal obtained from the centrifuge is the light transmission across the length of the cuvette.
 Fig. 4 shows the measurement signal from a typical filtration experiment.
-Only the suspension side of the filtration cell is shown as the analysis of the filtrate side has been already described by (Loginov et al., 2017).
-Each profile has its own timestamp.
-The gas-liquid interface (r_l) can be seen clearly.
+Only the suspension side of the filtration cell is shown as the analysis of the filtrate side has been already described by Loginov et al. (2017).
+Each profile has its own time stamp which is color coded in Fig. 4 from blue to red.
+The gas-liquid interface (r_l) at the steep parts of the transmission profile can be seen clearly.
 As the filtration progresses, the interface moves right towards the bottom of the filtration cell.
-At a transmission of 20 to 25% a secondary peak forms, which shows the build-up of the solids-liquid interface in-situ.
-Hence, it is possible to track the solid-liquid interface (r_c) .
-The membrane position (r_m) can be determined by measuring an empty filtration cell.
+At a transmission of 20 to 25% a secondary peak forms, which shows the build-up of the sedimentation front of the particles (r_s) in situ.
+This is due to the fact that in centrifugal filtration there is always a simultaneous sedimentation process leading to a clear zone of supernatant and a turbid suspension zone.
+Hence, it is possible to track the particle sedimentation front (r_s) .
+The membrane position (r_m) can be determined by measuring an empty filtration cell (black curve).
 It is always required to compress the filtration cell in the centrifuge prior to the experiment at the same centrifugal speed because the manual assembly "by hand" cannot guarantee the same placement every time.
 Thus, small displacements will occur during the pre-compression.
 Also, the material of the cuvette itself will compress at different centrifugal speeds which should be taken into account when determining the membrane position.